GonikDaniel/gd-boilerplate/README.md

 Runs locally, no database required.

 ### Dev Builds
-The dev build does not optimize the deployed code.
+> Note: all gulp configs and settings are in gulp-build directory The dev build does not optimize the deployed code.
 It simply runs it in place.
 You can run a dev build in multiple ways.

 ####Option 1 - Serve